towolf/towolf.github.com/docs/PsychCal/IccProfile.markdown

             folder \(in the System Folder\).
 "icc"       is a Matlab struct.
 "folder"    path string gives location of ColorSync Profiles folder.
-"tag"       is a four\-character string identifying a chunk of
+"tag"       is a four-character string identifying a chunk of
             information in the icc profile, e.g. 'rTRC' for the red Tone Reproduction Curve \(i.e. gamma curve for red phosphor\) or 'gXYZ' for the the X,Y,Z color coordinates of the green